 Chemicals and dirt

 If your car is always on the road, a thin layer of chemicals and dirt can develop over the headlight lenses.

 This layer is likely to dim the lights and make clarity a definite issue as once these chemicals and contaminants evaporate, they can really etch into the layer protecting your headlight (with the help of the Sun and time).

 That’s why it is always recommended to wash your car on a regular basis as to ensure that no pollutants are given the conditions to penetrate.

 When the air has a high moisture content, two things take place.

-First, vapour will be created inside your headlight cover and then get trapped due to the air outside becoming dry.
+First, vapor will be created inside your headlight cover and then get trapped due to the air outside becoming dry.

-When this happens, the vapour disperses the light penetrating through the polycarbonate lens, creating diffusion and yellow light patterns on the track that disrupt clarity.
+When this happens, the vapor disperses the light penetrating through the polycarbonate lens, creating diffusion and yellow light patterns on the track that disrupt clarity.